ElrondNetwork/elrond-sdk-erdjs-wallet-provider/README.md

 ```

-In production, if needed, one can use erdjs' `Transaction.fromPlainObject()` to wrap the plain transaction objects returned by the provider.
+In production, if needed, one can use sdk-core' `Transaction.fromPlainObject()` to wrap the plain transaction objects returned by the provider.

 For example: